CSBP-CPSE/web-mapping-components/docs/quick-start-guide.md

 ```

 ### Legend
-The legend is arguably the most useful control provided by the Web-Mapping-Components Library, but requires multiple steps to properly configure, including;
+The legend is arguably the most useful control provided by the Web-Mapping-Components Library, but requires multiple steps to be properly configured, including;

 1. Defining the legend items
 2. Creating a legend control object